jarrettgilliam/website/README.md

     docker compose up -d
     ```

+3. Open your browser and navigate to http://localhost:8080.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.